Bowling Alone: Reception

 A review in Kirkus Reviews praised the book for being understandable for non-academic readers, and said that overall it was an "exhaustive and carefully argued study."
 The Economist called it "a prodigious achievement."
 C. S. Fischer, a sociology professor from the University of California, gave a positive review.
 Although he criticized a few of Putnam's interpretations of the data and felt that "social capital" was an awkward metaphor, he nevertheless called it "a 10-pin strike, a major contribution to study of social networks and social cohesion" with particular praise for its wide use of data.

 Everett Carll Ladd claimed that Putnam completely ignored existing field studies, most notably the landmark sociological Middletown studies, which during the 1920s raised the same concerns he does today, except the technology being attacked as promoting isolation was radio instead of television and video games.

-Other critics questioned Putnam's major finding—that civic participation has been declining.
+Other critics questioned Putnam's major finding, that civic participation has been declining.
 Journalist Nicholas Lemann proposed that rather than declining, civic activity in the US had assumed different forms.
 While bowling leagues and many other organizations had declined, others like youth soccer leagues had grown.
-He also points out that the thesis of Bowling Alone contradicts an implicit assumption of Putnam's previous book Making Democracy Work – that a tradition of civic engagement is incredibly durable over time.
+He also points out that the thesis of Bowling Alone contradicts an implicit assumption of Putnam's previous book Making Democracy Work—that a tradition of civic engagement is incredibly durable over time.

 In their 2017 book One Nation After Trump, Thomas E. Mann, Norm Ornstein and E. J. Dionne wrote that the decline of social and civic groups that Putnam documented was a factor in the election of Donald Trump as "many rallied to him out of a yearning for forms of community and solidarity that they sense have been lost."

+In a 2024 interview, Putnam revisited the book, stating: "I think we’re in a really important turning point in American history.
+What I wrote in 'Bowling Alone' is even more relevant now.
+Because what we’ve seen over the last 25 years is a deepening and intensifying of that trend.
+We’ve become more socially isolated, and we can see it in every facet in our lives.
+We can see it in the surgeon general’s talk about loneliness.
+He’s been talking recently about the psychological state of being lonely.
+Social isolation leads to lots of bad things."